cesbo/help/en/alta/interface/index.md

 - Login and Password for administrator

 If you have previously been authorized, then you will see a button to go to an already connected server.
 Each authorization of a new server adds it to the list of connected servers.

+## Connection

+After loading web interface communicates directly with the Alta without third-party servers.
+Information about authorized servers stored in the browser's Local Storage.

 ## Troubleshooting